MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Introduction

 In this work, our main goal is to support Dafny developers in ensuring the strength of their specifications.
 To achieve this, we follow the \emph{mutation testing}~\cite{Woodward1993,Yue2011,Sanchez2024,Gopinath2022} concept, where the quality of a test suite is evaluated by introducing faults, called \emph{mutants}, into a program, and evaluating whether these are detected by the test suite.

 Mutants are automatically created by applying \emph{mutation operators}, i.e., syntactic changes that mimic common programming errors, each differing from the original program by a small localized change.
 Mutants that cause tests to fail are considered \emph{killed}, while those that go undetected are \emph{alive}, indicating untested behavior.
-While the mutants run typically against a test suite, in our approach, they run against the formal specification.
+While the mutants typically run against a test suite, in our approach, they run against the formal specification.
 Surviving mutants may reveal weaknesses in the spec, indicating underspecified behavior, which may help developers identify and strengthen those specs.
-Nevertheless, an alive mutant may not always indicate the presence of a weak specification, i.e., the mutant might just be equivalent to the original program~\cite{Budd1982,Yao2014,Madeyski2014}, meaning that, despite the change, its behavior is the same as that of the original program.
+Nevertheless, an alive mutant may not always indicate the presence of a weak specification; i.e., the mutant might just be equivalent to the original program~\cite{Budd1982,Yao2014,Madeyski2014}, meaning that, despite the change, its behavior remains the same as that of the original program.

-This raises the questions: \textbf{(RQ1)} \emph{Which small syntactic changes could mimic programming errors in Dafny?} and (\textbf{RQ2}) \emph{Are mutation operators for Dafny programs helpful in the identification of specification weaknesses? } To answer these, we first assembled a compilation of 147 mutation operators previously proposed for other six programming languages and studied their application in Dafny.
-Secondly, we complemented this set with new operators tailored for the language derived from analyzing 1,475 bugfix commits from Dafny programs available in 112 public GitHub repositories.
-Thirdly, given there is not, to the best of our knowledge, a tool that mutates Dafny implementations, we developed one, \textbf{\ourTool}, supporting these mutation operators.
-Finally, we conducted an empirical study on 112,810 pairs of original-mutant Dafny programs to assess the effectiveness of our approach and, additionally, to answer the questions: \textbf{(RQ3)} \emph{How effective are the different mutation operators?} and \textbf{(RQ4)} \emph{How efficient is MutDafny at generating mutants?}
+This raises the questions: \textbf{(RQ1)} \emph{Which small syntactic changes could mimic programming errors in Dafny?} and \textbf{(RQ2)} \emph{Are mutation operators for Dafny programs helpful in the identification of specification weaknesses?} To answer these, we first assembled a compilation of 147 mutation operators previously proposed for other six programming languages and studied their application in Dafny.
+Secondly, we complemented this set with new operators tailored for the language, derived from an analysis of 1,475 bugfix commits from Dafny programs available in 112 public GitHub repositories.
+Thirdly, since, to our knowledge, there is no existing tool that mutates Dafny implementations, we developed one, \textbf{\ourTool}, supporting these mutation operators.
+Finally, we conducted an empirical study on 118,458 pairs of original-mutant Dafny programs to assess the effectiveness of our approach and, additionally, answer the questions: \textbf{(RQ3)} \emph{How effective are the different mutation operators?} and \textbf{(RQ4)} \emph{How efficient is MutDafny at generating mutants?}